 Comparing Studies 2, 4 and 5, we found that the influences of regulatory focus on trend-reversal predictions were different for Chinese participants compared with American participants.
 Promotion focus, not prevention focus, was uniquely related to trend-reversal predictions for American participants.
 Although the measures and manipulations of regulatory focus differed for the Chinese and American participants, this pattern of results suggested that compared to Chinese participants, Americans may tend to adopt promotion strategies in regulating themselves and may be affected more by promotion focus.
 Our findings are in the same vein as the findings by Lockwood, Marshall, and Sadler, 2005.
 Further research is needed to assess the reasons for the cross-cultural differences.

 Sense of control was found to mediate the impact of regulatory focus on trend-reversal predictions.
 In Studies 3, 4 and 5, we found that lower sense of control was associated with more trend-reversal predictions.
 It is important to note that we did not directly manipulate sense of control in the studies.
 The relationship between sense of control and trend-reversal predictions was therefore correlational in nature.
 To rule out alternative models, we tested the reversed model in the studies.
-Although we were not able to statistically determine which model was more plausible in Study 3, the reversed model fit the data poorly in Studies 4 and 5, suggesting the proposed model was more plausible than the reversed model.
+Although we were not able to statistically determine which model was more plausible in Study 3, the reversed model fits the data poorly in Studies 4 and 5, suggesting the proposed model was more plausible than the reversed model.
 Furthermore, our proposed model is consistent with other findings that prolonged control deprivation leads to more trend-reversal predictions (Zhou, He, Yang, Lao, & Baumeister, 2012).
 In one study, Zhou et al. found that prolonged control deprivation, which leads to low sense of control, can make people expect more trend-reversal changes.
 Similarly, Miyamoto and Ji (2011) showed that sense of agency hinders holistic thinking (Miyamoto & Ji, 2011), which includes trend-reversal predictions (Choi, Koo, & Choi, 2007).
 Thus we believe the proposed model is more plausible than the reversed one, and that it is very possible that sense of control influences trend-reversal predictions.

 The research presented here has significant theoretical implications.
 Previous research has attributed cultural differences in predicting continuity vs. reversals to historical differences in philosophy and thinking styles between the East and the West (e.g., Ji, Nisbett, & Su, 2001; Nisbett, 2003).
 Linear prediction is associated with analytical thinking and trend-reversal prediction is associated with holistic thinking (Choi, Koo, & Choi, 2007).
 The current research has implied that regulatory focus might be a proximal factor accounting for the cultural differences in predicting trend continuity vs. trend-reversal.
 Our findings could be a manifestation of analytical vs. holistic thinking on the motivational dimension.
 Thus, the results of the present research provide us with a proximal cause and potential mechanism of cultural differences in predicting continuity and reversals, namely regulatory focus.
 Future studies can explore if such a mechanism accounts for the cross-cultural differences in predicting continuity and reversals or not.